19.05.24

 8. X - Front seat

 Ah, the X. The creation Arrow ended up sacrificing its life for.
 The first "4th dimension rollercoaster", which does deserve a spot on such a list due to its quirkiness.
-By the time the video was uploaded, it was already massively overhauled, sporting a different color scheme and the name X2, but this might be a reupload of an earlier work so no idea here.
+By the time the video was uploaded, it was already massively overhauled, sporting different trains, a different color scheme and the name X2, but this might be a reupload of an earlier work so no idea here.
 Also odd that, unlike all but one other entries, no mention is made of the ride's location (Six Flags Magic Mountain, Valencia, California).

 7. Skycoaster Florida ORLANDO